 E-commerce is very well-developed in China.
 As the digital economy takes shape, more and more people and businesses around the world are going online.
 The number of internet users in China reached around 804.5 million in 2018, leading to the explosive growth of the Chinese e-commerce market, which is currently a global leader.

 Tip 4.
-Chinese social media & Baidu SEO promote your e-reputation
+Chinese social media & Baidu SEO to improve the e-reputation of your Chocolate Brand

 If you want to enter the Chinese chocolate market as a foreign brand, you have to work on your e-reputation on Chinese social media.
 Chinese people don’t buy products that they don’t know, especially when it concerns offering gifts to friends.
 They want to buy famous chocolates so that their friends can find positive information on the Internet because products unknown on the Internet is perceived as bad quality in China.